 FAQ

 You’ll find below the answers to some of the more common questions parents and students have asked us about LYNX.
-If we haven’t addressed your query on this page, use the Contact LYNX button to reach out to us and we will phone or email you with our response.
+If we haven’t addressed your query on this page, contact us by clicking on one of the buttons below.

 What Program Choices are there for LYNX Grades 1 - 9